Keragen/lUnet/READme.txt

 Parallelism:
 - `makeCluster(30)` runs one worker per track (set this to match the maximum number of tracks in your CSVs).

-Run the script in R. At the end it stops the cluster and prints: `all done!!`
+Run the script in R. If no problem occur, at the end it prints: `all done!!`

 ---